exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 - If the timeout does not match the current height and round, skip further timeout processing.
 - Add a timeout (its length is specified by `round_timeout`) for the next round.
-- Process all messages from `queued`, if they become relevant (their round and height coincide with the current ones).
+- Process all messages from `queued` that have become relevant (their round and height coincide with the current ones).
 - If the node has a saved PoL, send a `Prevote` for `locked_propose` in a new round, and proceed to [Availability of +2/3 Prevotes](#availability-of-23-prevotes).